Innovative Approaches to Our Planet-Friendly Packaging Solutions

 For one, all of our boxes and envelopes are made from recycled paper and cardboard.

-Finally, ALL packaging padding is wood kiln or recycled paper padding.
+Lastly, all packaging padding consists of wood kiln or recycled paper padding.

-Yes, the majority of seed packets are made from paper, but some are plastic and some are plastic-coated to protect the packaging and seeds.
+While most seed packets are made from paper, some use plastic or are plastic-coated to protect the packaging and seeds.

 Recyclable Plastic Products

-Coir pellets - these dried out very quickly so were difficult to keep moist enough for seed germination.
+Coir pellets - dried out quickly, making it hard to maintain adequate moisture for seed germination.

-However, we will remain an environmentally responsible business by ensuring that all plastic sold is recycled and recyclable.
+We will continue to be an environmentally responsible business by ensuring all plastic sold is recycled and recyclable.

-By giving our customers the option of returning this plastic to us to dispose of responsibly and to ensure that our customers understand how to recycle these products.
+We offer our customers the option to return this plastic to us for responsible disposal and ensure they understand how to recycle these products.

 Comments